lizamuromskaya/cv/README.md

 ## Education ##

+**Rubyschool.us** (Feb 2021 - Apr 2021)\
+*An intensive online web-development course.*
+I have completed 35 lessons of this course: https://rubyschool.us/

 **Epam Ruby lab** (Apr 2021 - Jul 2021)\
 *An intensive 16-weeks full-time web-development course.*

 A learning process was focused on the programming.

 **Belarusian State University of Informatics and Radioelectronics** (September 2019 - June 2023)\
-*Faculty of Computer-Aided Design, Information systems and technologies (industrial safety)* С++, MySQL
+*Faculty of Computer-Aided Design, Information systems and technologies (industrial safety)*\
+С++, MySQL

 ## Skills ##